What Is a Distributed Workforce? The Complete Guide for 2026

 Not all distributed companies look the same.
 Here are the most common structures:

-Distributed with hubs: The company maintains small office locations or satellite offices in multiple cities, but no single location serves as headquarters.
+The company maintains small office locations or satellite offices in multiple cities, but no single location serves as headquarters.
 Employees can use nearby hubs when they want dedicated workspace, but attendance isn't required.
+For more on this approach, see our guide to the hub-and-spoke office model.

-Hybrid-distributed: Some employees work from a remote office or home full-time, while others follow a hybrid model with occasional office attendance.
+Some employees work from home full-time, while others follow a hybrid schedule with occasional office attendance.
 This approach works well for companies transitioning from traditional setups or those with job functions that occasionally require in-person presence.

-Hub-and-spoke: A company's main office exists for certain functions (like executive leadership or specialized equipment), but most of the entire organization works distributedly.
+A main office exists for certain functions (like executive leadership or specialized equipment), but most of the organization works distributedly.
 The hub handles specific needs while spokes operate independently.

 Who makes up a distributed workforce?